benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.txt

  */

 /* CHANGELOG:
+ * 16th March 2012: version 0.2.0 released!
+ *                - major reorganization of how the code works behind the
+ *                  scenes, which should allow for using the block interpreters
+ *                  for writing input blocks too (by setting the values and
+ *                  then calling interpretAsString()).
+ *                - a consequence of the above is thateach SlhaParser can have
+ *                  multiple blocks registered for any block name. likewise,
+ *                  each SlhaParser can have multiple spectra registered.
+ *                - added hasEntry(...) functions to block interpreters to
+ *                  assist in exploring parsed SLHA files without crashing
+ *                  when asking for out-of-range values.
+ *                - can no longer give a scale to get the closest block to that
+ *                  scale: instead
+ *                  hasRecordedScale( double const, int&, int&, double& )
+ *                  should be used to find the pair of blocks nearest with the
+ *                  fraction that can be used to interpolate between values
+ *                  from the pair of blocks. not specifying a scale still
+ *                  defaults to getting values from the copy with lowest scale,
+ *                  and now copies are accessed in the order that they were
+ *                  recorded.
+ * (LHEF & SLHA parsers seem to work, spectrum plotter seems to work; after
+ * some beta testing, this version will be tweaked & released as 1.0.0 - the
+ * changes of this version represent some of the tweaking foretold below...)
+ *
  * 29th February 2012: version 0.1.0 released!
  * (LHEF & SLHA parsers seem to work, spectrum plotter seems to work; after
  * some beta testing, this version will be tweaked & released as 1.0.0)